 You have a right to view, correct and request the deletion of data about you.
 Where we are constrained by law we will retain the data despite your request, and deletion of certain data may mean you can no longer remain a member of our movement.

 This policy will be reviewed every year to ensure it remains current, and we will post a new version on our website at 1stbarnhamscouts.org.uk/privacy.

-This privacy notice is v1 and was updated on 15th July 2018.
+This privacy notice is v1 and was approved by the Group Executive Committee on 15th October 2018.